 Liposuction can be performed under local anesthesia for small areas.
 In general, larger areas are treated under anesthesia (delivered by a board-certified anesthesiologist) providing a more comfortable and controlled setting.
 Up to four liters of fatty tissue can be removed in one operation in an office-based operating suite (State of Florida Law).
 If liposuction is combined with any other procedure, the limit is one liter of fat removal.
 We can and do remove more than four liters in one operation; however, these procedures are scheduled at Indian River Medical Center and usually entail at least one night stay in the hospital.

 During the liposuction procedure, small incisions are made around the treatment area to accommodate the width of the liposuction cannula.
-Dr. Sarbak moves the cannula back and forth throughout the area, breaking up fat and suctioning it away.
-He is always mindful of creating smooth, even, symmetrical results that enhance the patient’s natural figure.
+Your plastic surgeon moves the cannula back and forth throughout the area, breaking up fat and suctioning it away.
+He or she is always mindful of creating smooth, even, symmetrical results that enhance the patient’s natural figure.
 Once the appropriate volume of fat has been removed, the small incisions are carefully closed with small sutures and the treated area is dressed with a compression bandage.

 Recovery After Liposuction

 The length of the recovery period after liposuction can vary based on the area treated, the type of liposuction used, and the volume of fat that was removed.
 Swelling, bruising, and soreness are common within the first phase of healing and typically fade quickly with time.
-Most of Dr. Sarbak’s patients are able to participate in regular activities between a few days and two weeks after liposuction.
+Most of our patients are able to participate in regular activities between a few days and two weeks after liposuction.
 Typically patients are instructed to wear compression garments to aid in the healing process.
-Prior to your procedure, Dr. Sarbak will educate you about what to expect during your recovery and provide thorough post-operative instructions.
+Prior to your procedure, your plastic surgeon will educate you about what to expect during your recovery and provide thorough post-operative instructions.

 Dr. Sarbak Addresses Liposuction Technology